/

 If it’s not easy to pull this together, it should be a little red flag waving at you.
 Use your project management tool or project planning software to do the heavy lifting for you—what’s been done, what’s up next, and what needs to be reviewed.
 Ask the following questions:

-• What deadlines and milestones are looming?
+• What due dates and milestones are looming?

 • What are you blocked on?